-(ii) Trial Period
+ii) Trial Period

-An employee who has completed probation and who is appointed to a position in a different job number, shall be placed on trial for a period of sixty-five (65) of the employee's working days.
+The successful applicant shall be placed on trial for a period of sixty-five (65) of the employee's working days.
 In the event the successful applicant proves unsatisfactory in the position during the aforementioned trial period, or so chooses, they shall be returned to their former position without loss of seniority or hourly wage rate, and any other employee promoted or transferred because of the rearrangement of positions shall also be returned to their former position without loss of seniority and hourly wage rate.